 Nathan Cowing wants to create workplaces that do not suck the life out of the people that work there.
 He is a creative person who expresses himself through music, drawing, woodworking, and plant based cuisine among other things.
 He currently lives in a familial farmhouse in Dresden, Maine with his wife Jennifer, their new son and their seven cats.
 He is an Cooperative Fermentation alum and CDL9 co-facilitator.
-He is working on a Cooperative Plan for a vegan cafe and yoga studio in Bath, Maine.
+Along with Sara, he is working on a Cooperative Plan for a vegan cafe and yoga studio in Bath, Maine.

 Jonah is the founder of Cooperative Design Lab.
 He is working as a cooperative developer with CDI serving rural cooperatives.
 Jonah is a cooperator, organizer, cook, teacher, facilitator, farmer, artist and father.
 He co-founded Local Sprouts Cooperative in Portland, Maine and helped to develop it from an idea into a successful worker-owned cafe, catering business and learning programs.
 He also started the People’s Free Space, a community space and project in Portland, and the Burdock Gathering, a community learning gathering in Central Maine.
 He most recently co-founded the Machigonne Community Land Trust in Portland and the Portland Urban Agriculture Sub-Committee that is part of the Mayor’s Initiative for a Healthy and Sustainable Food System.